paysera/app-engineering-blog/content/pages/1--about/index.md

 # Used tools, technologies and frameworks

 - PHP 7 with Symfony (LTS or the newest version, depending on the project) for backend;
-- JavaScript (ECMAScript 2018) with ReactJS for frontend, served by Webpack;
+- JavaScript (ECMAScript 2018+) with ReactJS for frontend, served by Webpack;
-- VMWare, Linux, Docker, Kubernetes, Ansible, Terraform for server infrastructure;
+- Kubernetes, VMWare, Linux, Docker, Ansible, Terraform for server infrastructure;
 - REST style for APIs, RAML for API definitions;
 - PhpStorm for developing;
-- Git, Jenkins, Phabricator, Capistrano, Harbor, Toran, Verdaccio as development tools;
+- Git, GitLab, Harbor, Toran, Verdaccio as development tools;
 - PHPUnit, Mockery, Codeception, Jest for testing;
 - JIRA, RocketChat, Confluence for internal communication.

 # Teams

-- 8 wide profile teams (PHP, JavaScript, devops);
+- 8 wide profile teams (PHP, JavaScript, other roles);
+- 1 devops team, responsible for infrastructure;
 - 2 application development teams: for Android and iOS.

 Team usually consists of 4 to 8 devs (including Team Lead), a product owner and a QA/test automation specialist (for functional, browser-based tests only).